Anne Mercer Larson

 But, like any war veteran, we suffer post-war physical and mental challenges.
 The war may be over for now, but we worry about being redeployed.
 Our bodies are not the same.
 Some of us are missing body parts we depended upon or were very fond of!
 All of us are on higher alert for infections that plague people who have endured multiple attacks on our microbiome from antibiotics, surgeries, chemotherapy, radiation, hormonal treatments, and extreme stress.

 Improve Your Health, Improve Your Survival

-Prebiotin has become my go-to supplement which I researched, purchased and used, eventually joining the company.
-It provides the prebiotic fiber I so needed to rebalance my gut, which was totally dysfunctional due to chemotherapy, antibiotics and improper nutrition.
-Prebiotin’s fiber helps feed my good bacteria.
-I learned that taking probiotics alone was not the answer.
-Although beneficial, probiotics often don’t survive the rigors of the front line’s natural weaponry of the stomach: acid and heat.
+Prebiotin has become my go-to supplement.
+After my treatment, I realized I so needed to rebalance my gut, which was totally dysfunctional due to chemotherapy, antibiotics, and improper nutrition.
+I did my research and learned that taking probiotics alone was not the answer.
+Although beneficial, probiotics are fragile and can easily be killed by stomach acid, time, and heat.

 Go from Surviving to Thriving!!!!

 For a lifetime of great gut health…Just Feed It!™ with Prebiotin

 Are you one?
 If you have a health experience as a Cancer Survivor, caregiver, family or friend of a survivor that you would like to share with us, please go to our Contact page and please tell us your story.

 Anne Mercer Larson is the Director of Strategic Initiatives, Marketing & Public Relations for Prebiotin… Even before becoming a survivor herself, Anne consulted with physicians and hospitals and a premier producer of award-winning cancer videos on the development of cancer marketing strategies, and authored two peer-reviewed articles, one in Cancer Management Journal which was also included in the International version, and another for California Hospitals Magazine.